omegabytes/services-api/README.md

 ### Pagination
 Pagination is accomplished using offset/limit.
 This method is straightforward to implement for both the API and database as well as reasonably preformant for our assumed data size.

+### Search
+- I do not need to support "live" search results, only return results once for a single query

 ### Datastore
 I chose postgres for my data store based on the following considerations:
 - There is a relationship between tables